allenm84/CloudGameSaves/README.md

 # CloudGameSaves
-App to manage which apps copy their save data to cloud storage.
+App to manage which apps copy their save data to cloud storage using robocopy